dmcglinn/quant_methods/lessons/git_introduction.md

 Download the program from here:
 <http://www.nano-editor.org/dist/v2.2/NT/nano-2.2.6.zip>
-Unzip the file and paste the files that have either a .exe or .dll extension in the directory: C:/Windows/System32/
+Unzip the file and paste the files that have either a .exe or .dll extension in the directory: `C:/Windows/System32/`

+If none of the files appear to have a .exe file ending look for the file called `nano` (this also indicates to me that you must have the default windows option of hiding file extensions active - go turn it off when you get a chance).

-Restart the terminal and try the command `winpty nano test.txt` If everything is working this will create a file called test.txt in your working directory for you to edit within the terminal.
+Restart the terminal and try the command `winpty nano test.txt` If everything is working this will create a file called `test.txt` in your working directory for you to edit within the terminal.

+If that still does not work not to fret you can always use the native text editor on Windows called `notepad`.
+In the terminal simply type `notepad test.txt` to create a text file called `test.txt` for you to edit in a GUI interface (i.e., not within the terminal window).
+Hit `Cntrl - c` at the terminal command prompt to close `notepad`.

 ### Mac Users
 Your OS may ship with the nano text editor.
 To examine if it is already